JAlcocerT/JAlcocerT/content/blog/dev-web-js.md

 ### Conclusion

 Astro’s capability to integrate multiple JavaScript frameworks not only makes it versatile but also highly effective for building modern web applications that are optimized for performance and scalability.

 This flexibility is especially useful for teams with expertise in different frameworks or for projects that require specific features from multiple technology stacks.

+---

+### I Really Know nothing about Web Development - Frameworks?

+#### CSS

+The Framework/Libraries	Description	Relation to CSS:

+* Bootstrap	A popular CSS framework for building responsive and visually appealing web applications.
+It provides a set of pre-designed components, styles, and a grid system to streamline web development.
+Bootstrap uses CSS extensively to style its components and layout.
+Developers can customize Bootstrap's appearance by overriding its default CSS rules or by writing their custom CSS.
+* Tailwind CSS	A utility-first CSS framework that allows developers to build web interfaces by composing classes directly in HTML.
+Tailwind CSS provides a large set of pre-defined utility classes, making it easy to style and layout elements.
+Tailwind CSS relies heavily on CSS classes, which are generated based on the utility classes defined in the framework.
+Developers use these classes directly in HTML to style elements and create layouts without writing custom CSS.
+* Emotion	A JavaScript library for writing CSS styles with JavaScript.
+It allows developers to define and manage styles in a more programmatic way using JavaScript or TypeScript.
+Emotion can be used with
+* React, Vue, or standalone.
+Emotion enables developers to write CSS styles as JavaScript objects or template literals.
+These styles can be dynamically generated and scoped to specific components, making it easier to manage styles in a component-based architecture.
+Emotion ultimately generates CSS at runtime.